Git LFS Repositories

 Nexus Repository Manager Pro and Nexus Repository Manager OSS include the ability to host Git LFS repositories.
 Nexus Repository Manager’s Git LFS implementation supports the batch API, the basic transfer adapter for uploading and downloading files, and a place for storing and retrieving the actual files transferred from the Git LFS client.
 These operations are handled automatically by the Git LFS client once installed on developers' workstations and configured for use with Nexus Repository Manager.

-This chapter details the process of configuring a Git LFS hosted repository and configuring a specific Git project to use Nexus Repository Manager for Git LFS file storage.
+This section details the process of configuring a Git LFS hosted repository and configuring a specific Git project to use Nexus Repository Manager for Git LFS file storage.

 Creating a Hosted Git LFS Repository

 To host Git LFS content in Nexus Repository Manager, you will need to create a new gitlfs (hosted) repository as documented in Hosted Repository.